jinisha2193/njo-app/README.md

 https://www.youtube.com/watch?v=msXL2oDexqw&list=PLmbC-xnvykcghOSOJ1ZF6ja3aOgZAgaMO

-Start IntelliJ
+Start IntelliJ and open the "server" folder.
+IntelliJ should install all the needed dependencies automatically (you may have to click the "Import Changes" option in the pop-up window that shows up - you can configure the settings to auto-install for Maven dependencies).

-### Edit the application.properties configuration
+#### Edit the application.properties configuration

 Currently, the configuration looks like this: